 Beginning from the very FIRST SECOND that your dog enters your house, they are absorbing information like a sponge.
 If you’re smart – you’ll take advantage of this time and get your dog off on the right paw.
 Here’s how:

 When bringing a new dog into your home NEVER assume that house training will carry over.
 (Dogs don’t generalize well) Allowing your dog the opportunity to have accidents in the house in the first few days may set the stage for months of potty problems.
 Get your dog on the right track on Day 1 by vowing to prevent any accidents from occurring.
 These next three tips may seem like a lot of work but will save you time and frustration in the long run!
 Here’s what you need to do for the first 2-3 days (minimum):

 - Go for for potty breaks outside (on leash) every half-an-hour.

 - Reward when they do their business in the appropriate place.

 - Keep your dog on leash or in a confined area when they are in the house to prevent accidents.

-#2 Separation Preparation – We recommend creating a "safe space" for your dog to stay in when unsupervised.
+Creating a “safe space” for your dog to stay in when unsupervised is preferred.
 I recommend gating off a kitchen, and spending time to properly proof the area to make it safe and secure: